Diet vs. Exercise: What’s More Important?

 Avoiding sugar, refined, high-carb food and drink is a must as well.

-It’s also important to analyze triggers, cravings and emotional eating–common areas were people can falter.
-But with support from friends, family and your neighbourhood nutritionist, anything is possible.
+It’s also important to analyze health and family history, triggers, cravings and emotional eating–common areas were people can falter.
+But with support from friends, family and your health practitioners, anything is possible.

 Diet vs. exercise: What other experts say